bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 ## Changelog

+**Version 2.0.2**
+Fixed a small issue where our build script wasn't processing fallbacks for the new CSS variables correctly.
+This could lead to the default style not loading properly in older browsers (such as IE 11).
+This update fixes this behavior.

+As a result, the variables are now defined on :root {}.

 **Version 2.0.1**
 Svn is svn.
 Contains nothing new apart from fixing the release archive.
 If you managed to update to 2.0.0 in the few minute window before this was